Want to hire a student?

 Step 5: The Hiring Contract

 Once you have selected your candidate for hire, you must complete a Non-Full-Time Hiring Contract (which includes banking information) for each student.
 Once completed, you must send it to Jesmin Fuad, North Campus.
 Please ensure you complete the account information: Work-Study Object code (6352), example, 1000-0000-6352-00 for 100%.

 The Work-Study Offices will verify the status of the student, stamp the contract and forward it to Human Resources for processing within the appropriate deadlines.
 If the student does not qualify for Work-Study you will be notified.
-Your allocation of the Work-Study budget will be transferred into your Department/School's account.
+Your allocation of the Work-Study budget will be transferred into your Department/Faculty's account.